mozerpol/NotesFromLearning/q_and_a/README.md

 - clock gating techniques - disable unused parts of the design and reduce switching activities
 - voltage scaling - lowering the supply voltage reduces power consumption.

+8. Explain the concept of pipelining and how it can improve performance in an FPGA design.
+Pipelining is a technique to improve the performance of a system by breaking down a complex computation into smaller, sequential stages.
+In pipelining, the input data is divided into multiple sub-tasks, which are then processed in a series of pipeline stages.
+Each pipeline stage performs a specific operation on the data and passes it to the next stage.